Philip-robinson/django-test/README.md

 ```
 and pint your browser at __http://localhost:8000/shares__

-/shares because that is specified in the projectNumber1/urls.py
+/shares because that is specified in the __projectNumber1/urls.py__

-The displayed page sgows the sahre names we have in the database and for each one a link to show more details.
+The displayed page shows the share names we have in the database and for each one a link to show more details.

-This now needs to be implemented.
+The show detail url now needs to be implemented.

 Create a new template __home/templates/detail.html__
 ```